kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts.md

 ]
 ```

-Write a code that adds a new element to each of these dictionaries, that is the body-mass index.
-At the end, each dictionary must contain a new "BMI" key that contains the participant's body-mass index:
+Write a code that adds a new key `BMI` to each of these dictionaries, that is the body-mass index.

 $\text{BMI} = \text{weight}/\text{height}^2$.